-Are you planning to travel to Barcelona in winter and want to know what to see in Barcelona by night?
-Read my suggestions with the best cultural winter night activities in Barcelona that don’t involve night clubbing or partying in Barcelona.
+Are you planning to travel to Barcelona in winter and want to know what to see in Barcelona at night?
+Read my suggestions for the best cultural winter night activities in Barcelona that don’t involve nightclubbing or partying in Barcelona.

 Things To Do in Barcelona at Night in Winter (When You’re Not a Party Person)

-Best Things to do in Barcelona at Night in Winter
+Best Things to Do in Barcelona at Night in Winter

 To be clear, all activities listed below can also be done at night in the summer.
-But there are certain summer evening activities that you cannot do during Barcelona winter, like spend the long lazy summer evening and nights of Barcelona, watching the sunset at Park Güell or Tibidabo.
+But there are certain Barcelona evening activities that you cannot do during winter, like spending the long lazy summer evenings and nights in Barcelona, watching the sunset at Park Güell or Tibidabo.

 As of November, the sun sets at 5 pm and I looked for things to do in Barcelona at night with my mom.
-As neither of us is a real party person, bar hopping or night clubbing was not an option.
+As neither of us is a real party person, bar hopping or nightclubbing was not an option.

-Casa Milà –Pedrera The Origins at Night Tour
+Casa Milà –Pedrera at Night Tour

 The Casa Milà is Gaudi’s last non-religious work and this huge apartment block sits at the posh Passeig de Gràcia Boulevard.
-It is the home of the Cataluyna La Pedrera foundation and you can visit the attic, the museum, an apartment with original furniture and the roof top of Casa Milà during the day.
+It is the home of the Cataluyna La Pedrera Foundation and you can visit the attic, the museum, an apartment with original furniture, and the rooftop of Casa Milà during the day.

 He took the time to connect with everyone in the group and explained the form and function of the Casa Milà.
-As we took the servants staircase to the attic, the guide explained the history and unique architectural features of the Casa Milà, also called La Pedrera (the stone quarry).
+As we took the servant’s staircase to the attic, the guide explained the history and unique architectural features of the Casa Milà, also called La Pedrera (the stone quarry).

 It was really amazing to see the Barcelona skyline at night and be in such an unusual place to witness ‘the Origins show’.
 As the biggest portion of the itinerary is indoors, this is the perfect thing to do in Barcelona at night in winter.

-After 1.5 hours, we descended again to the second courtyard of the building where we received a nice glass of cava and had some time to talk with the guide and learn about the Cataluyna La Pedrera Foundation and their work in various social, cultural and educational projects for the society.
+After 1.5 hours, we descended again to the second courtyard of the building where we received a nice glass of cava and had some time to talk with the guide and learn about the Cataluyna La Pedrera Foundation and their work in various social, cultural, and educational projects for the society.

 Flamenco Gran Gala at the Palau de la Musicá Barcelona

 As I know my mom loves dancing, I decided to look for a flamenco show.
 During our recent visit to Barcelona there happened to be a Flamenco show at the Palau de la Musicá.

 There were 5 musicians and 4 dancers who put up a magnificent show.
 Each dance had a change of costume and a different tone of the

 For our winter night in Barcelona, the flamenco show was perfect as we didn’t have to stand outside or worry about the Barcelona winter weather.
-In the warm ambiance of the Palau theatre, we experienced a great show in a cultural setting.
+In the warm ambiance of the Palau Theatre, we experienced a great show in a cultural setting.

 The professional artists of Barcelona y Flamenco also perform in other theatres around Barcelona.
 For dates and details, you can check the website.

 Evening Light and Water Show at the Fountain of Mont Juïc

-Ok, I have to admit, the light and water show at the fountain of Mont Juïc is one of Barcelona best night tours that is fun in summer and winter.
+Ok, I have to admit, the light and water show at the fountain of Mont Juïc is one of Barcelona’s best night tours that is fun in summer and winter.
 If you wonder what to do at night in Barcelona, the water fountain show is the perfect answer.

-Anyways, at different nights during the year, the Font Màgica as it is called in Spanish puts up quite a show.
+Anyways, on different nights during the year, the Font Màgica as it is called in Spanish puts up quite a show.
 Light and water combined in a great performance that you can see from the steps and the streets.

 Evening Wine and Tapas Tasting Tour in Barcelona

-Eating, drinking, socializing and learning something, all mixed into 1 evening tour of Barcelona.
-This is one of the best things to do at night in Barcelona as a traveler should eat?
-Right?
-Why not join a food tour!
+Eating, drinking, socializing, and learning something, all mixed into 1 evening tour of Barcelona.
+This is one of the best things to do at night in Barcelona as a traveler should eat.

-Perfect for winter as it starts at 6.30pm and you can explore part of the city and get valuable information on where to eat and what to order for the rest of your stay in Barcelona.
+Perfect for winter as it starts at 6.30 pm and you can explore part of the city and get valuable information on where to eat and what to order for the rest of your stay in Barcelona.